silverstripe/silverstripe-userhelp-content/docs/en/01_Managing_your_website/00_Overview.md

 ### CMS Help menu {#cms-help-menu}

-The CMS Help menu provides more visibility of useful resources in the wider ecosystem of SilverStripe and can be found in the Action toolbar of the CMS menu.
+The CMS Help menu provides more visibility of useful resources in the wider ecosystem of Silverstripe CMS and can be found in the Action toolbar of the CMS menu.
 The CMS help menu includes the following:

-CMS User Help — direct access to SilverStripe User Help.
+CMS User help — direct access to Silverstripe CMS User Help.
 This is the site you are looking at right now!

 [Developer Documentation](https://doc.silverstripe.org) — often used by administrators when the user help guides don't surface enough information.

 [Community](https://silverstripe.org) — provides awareness of self-help areas such as the community [Slack](https://www.silverstripe.org/community/slack-signup), [StackOverflow](https://stackoverflow.com/questions/tagged/silverstripe), [Forum](https://forum.silverstripe.org/) through the community website.

-[Feedback](https://www.silverstripe.org/give-feedback/) — give feedback about the SilverStripe CMS whether good or bad, we'd be happy to hear your thoughts.
+[Feedback](https://www.silverstripe.org/give-feedback/) — give feedback about the Silverstripe CMS whether good or bad, we'd be happy to hear your thoughts.
 Your contributions will help improve the experience of the CMS for everyone.

 The CMS help menu also provides visibility of the CMS version number.
 It is directly visible in the menu and shows the full version details on hover.